 Please visit the Courses and Events page for more information.

 The workshops introduce yoga kaya chikitsa, an ancient healing practice that has been lost for hundreds of years, that shares common roots with acupuncture and acupressure.
 Kumar is one of only three people in the world today with this knowledge, a practice traditionally used to treat people who cannot practice yoga for themselves due to ill health.
 His intention is to share his knowledge and spread awareness of these powerful healing practices by training teachers and practitioners to use them for the benefit of themselves and others.

 “Yoga is many limbed, and is not to be confused with any form of religion.
 The true understanding of how Yoga practices are related within a traditional progression is not found in the world today.
 There is confusion and the practice of individuals suffers as a result.
-My aim is to restore the understanding of the relationship of different branches of traditional yoga so as to enable each person to make swift and effective progress.”
+My aim is to restore the understanding of the relationship of different branches of traditional yoga so as to enable each person to make swift and effective progress”

 Kumar has been a lifelong practitioner of yoga and meditation.
 His interest in teaching came about as a result of a car crash that resulted in complete paralysis of the lower body.
-He used his knowledge of yoga to completely heal himself.
+He used his knowledge of yoga to restore his body to full health.
 Following this experience he decided todedicate as much time as possible to teaching yoga to heal both body and mind.Kumar was recently honored with the Bharat Jyoti Award and the Glory of India Award for his meritorious public service in the field of yoga.

 Please see About Kumar for more details.